 To diversify your portfolio, you first need to identify your financial goals, the time you have to accomplish these goals, and your risk appetite.
-These three factors, along with a few others like age and income, will help you understand which assets you should invest in and how much you should invest in them.
-However, after you have successfully allocated assets in your portfolio your work isn’t done yet.
+These three factors, along with a few others like age and income, will help you understand which assets you should invest in and how much you should invest.
+However, your work isn’t done yet, even after successfully allocating assets in your portfolio.
 You need to keep a close watch on your investments, keep track of their performance, and rebalance your portfolio accordingly.
 Otherwise, you will not be able to track bad investments and will not meet your goals in time.

 1. Protects You From Investing Risks

 Investing involves a lot of risks.
-However, it is still necessary for securing your future and beat inflation.
+However, it is still necessary to secure your future and beat inflation.
 To protect yourself from some of these investing risks, you should practice portfolio diversification.
 By spreading your investments, you protect yourself from volatility in any one sector.
-For example, if the government suddenly reduces bond interest rates and has only invested in bonds, your returns will go down, and you will lose money.
-However, if you have also invested in stocks, mutual funds, and real estate, you will still be getting returns from these investments, and your profits and losses will be balanced.

 2. Helps you Tap Different Sectors

-When you diversify your stock investments, you invest in a couple of different sectors.
+When you diversify your stock investments, you invest in several different sectors.
 You never know when one of these sectors will start performing exceptionally well and give you high returns.
-For example, like during the COVID-19 pandemic, the stocks of many drug manufacturing companies shot up.
+For example, during the COVID-19 pandemic, the stocks of many drug manufacturing companies shot up.
 If you had already invested in these companies to diversify, you would have made huge profits.

 3. Gives You Higher and Consistent Overall Returns